Tomorrow is a leg day, and you’re not sure whether you should do squats or lunges.

 If you can’t do that, you won’t be able to use the toilet or sit on a chair.

 But that’s not the only thing squats help you do.

-They also help you build your leg strength and muscles.
+They also help you build your leg muscles and strength.

 And with slight modifications to your stance, you can focus the work more on either the hamstrings or quads.

 For example, the wider your stance, the more emphasis you put on your adductors or inner thigh muscles when you squat.

 And if you want to do more core work to develop your core strength, you can do front squats.